How to Raise Monarch Butterflies Indoors: 21 Monarch Survival Tips

 Caterpillar Tip 18- Clean your Cage Daily

 A dirty, frass-filled cage can be the catalyst to spreading disease, so clean regularly.
-For large caterpillars, you can easily clean up their frass (poop) with a low-power handheld vacuum.
+For large caterpillars, you can easily clean up their frass (poop) with a low-power keyboard vacuum.

 Caterpillar Tip 19- Don’t Overcrowd your Cage